AADR Logo

 RESCUE #: 2025-09-27-01

-BIO: Princess came from OK when her owner could no longer care for her due to health issues.
-She is a timid girl at first but once she warms up to you, she is a sweet little girl that loves belly rubs and back rubs.
-She is good on a regular potty schedule or puppy pads if you must be gone for short periods of time.
-She would love it if you are newly retired or if you can work from home.
+Princess came from Oklahoma when her owner could no longer care for her due to health issues.
+She is a timid girl at first, but once she warms up to you, she is a sweet little girl who loves belly and back rubs.
+She does well on a regular potty schedule or uses puppy pads if you must be gone for short periods.
+Princess would love it if you were newly retired or if you could work from home.

-We think she would be fine being an only dog because she does love attention.
+We think she would be fine as an only dog because she loves attention, but also plays with the two-year-old foster in the home.

-If you think you want a dachshund that will follow you all over than she just might be the dog for you.
+If you think you want a dachshund that will follow you all over, then she just might be the pup for you!

-• Someone who is home more than not or newly retired
+- Someone who is home more often than not or newly retired

-• A fenced in yard as she does like it outside as long as it’s not too cold and if it is then she expects you to have a sweater or coat on her
+- A fenced yard since she likes being outside as long as it’s not too cold, and if it is, then she expects you to have a sweater or coat on her

-• She can be an only dog or with another dog maybe male, small adult dog is best
+- She can be an only dog or with another dog, a small adult dog is best, no big dogs.

 ============== Information for All Dogs/Adopters ==============